-2020-217 Veterans Boulevard Corridor Feasibility Study (2020)
+2020-217 Veterans Boulevard Corridor Feasibility Study (2020) Participant(s): Metro COG/Consultant

 In 2020, the Metro COG will study the future need for and of the Veterans Boulevard Corridor from 40th Avenue S in Fargo to 100th Avenue S. The project will involve the local jurisdictions of Fargo and Horace.
 Feasibility of the corridor will be studied at a planning level, due to the natural and manmade barriers along the section line south of 52nd Avenue S.